lexibank/tlopo/out/vol2/chapter8.md

 Several reflexes of the first, POc _&ast;ruku-_, are concatenated with a reflex of _&ast;pa-_ ‘underside’, the short form of _&ast;papa-_.
 These seem to be compounds, implying that the meaning of _&ast;ruku-_ was perhaps more specific than that of _&ast;papa-_.
 The latter was evidently the generic term for ‘underneath’.
 Perhaps &ast;ruku- denoted the undersurface of something.

-The second term, POc _&ast;gabʷari-_ meant ‘the area underneath a raised house’ (vol. 1, p.51) and has come to mean ‘underneath’ in some languages by extension.
+The second term, POc _&ast;gabʷari-_ meant ‘the area underneath a raised house’ ([vol.1,51](../contributions/1-3#p-51)) and has come to mean ‘underneath’ in some languages by extension.
 POc _&ast;puqu-_, _puqun_ had the relational meaning ‘base, foundation’ when used in association with an object, as well as the more abstract meaning ‘origin, source, reason’.

 <table id="2-8-2-3-250-POc-ruku-a">
 <tr>